One of the questions I often receive is "When is the best time to buy long term care insurance?"

 To wit, my wife and I bought our long term care insurance policies at age 45.
 My wife qualified for a Preferred health discount.
 I qualified for Select rates.
 Today, we are in our early 50's.
 Due to health changes in the past 8 years, neither of us would qualify today for the health classification we received years ago.

-Buying Long Term Care Insurance Is Challenging As You Grow Older
+Buying Long Term Care Insurance Is Difficult At Older Ages

 As you age, your health will inevitably change.
 Almost always, your health status will change for the worse.
 With each annual visit to your doctor's office, your medical file will become larger with increased doctor's notes, new prescribed medication and new tests ordered.
 While your doctor's visits will help you to stay as healthy as possible, with each passing year your updated files will result in a greater likelihood that your health status may prevent you from buying long term care insurance.